aarnogiannakis/Least_Squares_Solver/README.md

 ## Acknowledgements

 This project was developed as part of [02365 Mathematical Software Programming] at [DTU].
-The Makefile and initial project structure were provided by Professor [Martin Skovgaard Andersen].
+The Makefile and initial project structure were provided by Professor Martin Skovgaard Andersen.
 All code in `call_dgels.c` and `lssolve.c` was written by me as part of the course assignment.